paimpozhil/docker-basic-auth/README.md

 *DOCKER_OPTS=" -H tcp://172.17.42.1:4243 -H unix:///var/run/docker.sock"*

-Replace the "172.17.42.1" with your docker bridge IP
+Replace the default "172.17.42.1"  docker bridge IP if your system has a different  ip address for docker interface.

 To find out if you have a different one use the ifconfig.
 ```